Free Tiny Home Guide

 2. Devil’s Thumb Cabin – Tabernash, Colorado

-Set on a private ranch near Winter Park, Devil’s Thumb Cabin is all about blending luxury with remote mountain vibes.
+Set on a private ranch near Winter Park and surrounded by tranquil woods, Devil’s Thumb Cabin is all about blending luxury with remote mountain vibes.

-This secluded retreat boasts a wood-burning fireplace, outdoor fire pit, and unparalleled valley views.
+This secluded retreat boasts a wood-burning fireplace, outdoor fire pit, gas grill for outdoor cooking, and unparalleled valley views.

 Spend your days horseback riding, cross-country skiing, or indulging in a spa treatment at the nearby Devil’s Thumb Ranch Resort.